How our service can help you

 Interventions

-AID-IIT works jointly with teams in a child or young person's local area for a short but intensive period.
+AID-IIT and Orchids works jointly with teams in a child or young person's local area for a short but intensive period.
 We offer a range of activities depending on the needs of the child or young person, their family and the local network’s needs.
 This includes:

 - Complex multi-disciplinary assessment of the young person’s needs leading to formulation and recommendations for their support